maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 3. `apt install xserver-xorg-video-omap`
 4. Rename `/etc/X11/xorg.conf.d.pvr` to `/etc/X11/xorg.conf.d`

-**DOING SO WILL BREAK HILDON-DESKTOP AND MAKE YOUR SYSTEM BOOT LOOP, SO CONTINUE AT YOUR OWN RISK**.
+**DOING SO WILL BREAK HILDON-DESKTOP AND MIGHT MAKE YOUR SYSTEM BOOT LOOP, SO CONTINUE AT YOUR OWN RISK**.

 Interested?